 Some Final Words For My Younger Readers

-To my young readers, I hope whatever I said above speaks to you in one way or another.
+To my young readers, I hope whatever I said above speaks to you somehow.
 If you did not benefit from the system and you struggle academically, please don’t ever feel inadequate or that you are at a disadvantage.
 You’re actually given a great opportunity to learn what most others don’t.

 Don’t ever, ever feel like a failure just because you didn’t get straight As.
 The system we are in is not perfect and never will be.
-There are so many other things that determine your success other than academics and you will understand this as you grow older.
+There are so many other things that determine your success other than academics; you will understand this as you grow older.

-There’s so much about life’s mysteries that I wish I could share with you but I am unable to do so with just a mere blog post, but I hope one day you’ll understand where I’m coming from.
-I also hope you get to appreciate the wisdom our ancestors passed down someday instead of believing in all the nonsense being perpetuated in this field thinking that a bracelet or stone is going to bring you success.
+There’s so much about life’s mysteries that I wish I could share with you, but I am unable to do so with just a mere blog post, but I hope one day you’ll understand where I’m coming from.
+I also hope you get to appreciate the wisdom our ancestors passed down someday instead of believing in all the nonsense being perpetuated in this field, thinking that a bracelet or stone will bring you success.

 I have so many stories I wish to share with everyone on how hard I hustled ever since I graduated in 2011.
 How I printed letters and went to 6th Avenue to drop them in mailboxes in order in hopes that I secured a high-value client; how I almost went bankrupt; how I was almost homeless; how I texted the soya beancurd store near my old place for a job; how there was a period I was trading diamonds; and how I eventually went back to the corporate world and got fired twice, but also got two of my bosses fired and all these while I was in four different companies.
 I will leave the details of these stories for another time if there’s ever a chance to bring them up.